Skip to main content

 awareness & acceptance

-As those of us in the mental health field know all too well, the human brain is a funny – and powerful – thing.
-It’s not really programmed for calm awareness & acceptance.
+The human brain is a funny – and powerful – thing.
+It’s not programmed for calm awareness & acceptance.
 On one hand, we are wired to look for negative experiences more than positive ones.
-It’s a fabulous survival mechanism that has served us well through past generations.
+It’s a fabulous survival mechanism has served us well through past generations.
 Our amygdalas do a stellar job of scanning for danger to keep us safe.

 On the other hand, we don’t like discomfort and will go to extreme lengths to escape suffering.
 We will ignore painful facts and avoid reality to escape pain.
-As fickle, funny humans, we’re both seeking out disruption & drama… and, at the same time, implementing elaborate strategies to avoid it.
-Our systems both crave regularity & stability; and, especially once there’s been trauma, are programmed to seek out danger & disruption.
+As fickle, funny humans, we’re both seeking out disruption & drama.
+At the same time, we implement elaborate strategies to avoid it.
+Our systems both crave regularity & stability, and, especially after trauma, are programmed to seek out danger & disruption.

-One tool that might serve us especially well in 2020 (and probably 2021, which shows no sign of calming down!) is to practice awareness and acceptance.
+One tool that might serve us especially well in 2020 is to practice awareness and acceptance.
 This is a middle place in between the duality of both avoiding pain and seeking it out.
-Awareness asks us to look at what really is: not what we want to happen in the future, or run away from past pain, but rather sit with what is happening right here, right now.
+Awareness asks us to look at what is.
+It does not ask us what we want to happen in the future, or run away from past pain.
+Awareness suggests that we sit with what is happening right now.

-As you’ve probably seen in your clients, we have a tendency to either numb our feelings: dismiss, avoid, or invalidate them… or to get carried away by them: caught up in the drama of the story.
-By starting with awareness – and tuning into our bodies – we see, hear, feel, and acknowledge our experience, even if our emotions are scary or we think they might overtake us.
+As you’ve probably seen in your clients, we tend to either numb our feelings or get carried away by them.
+By starting with awareness – and tuning into our bodies – we see, hear, feel, and acknowledge our experience.
+This is even if our emotions are scary or we think they might overtake us.

-In many ways, it’s about getting out of our heads and into the full experience, giving the brain a break from what it does best and letting our bodies inform us too.
+In many ways, it’s about getting out of our heads and into the whole experience.
+This gives the brain a break from what it does best, and lets our bodies inform us, too.
 Using our breath to calm the nervous system and help us acknowledge & accept what is.

-Can we move towards the pain, fear, suffering, and uncertainty of these intense times without shrinking away from the vulnerability it taps inside of us?
-Can we face the fire without needing to explain it away with easy answers or conspiracy theories?
-Clarity provides a road map for our next step; but without awareness & acceptance, we may continue to stumble forward with cloudy vision.
+Can we move towards the uncertainty of these intense times without shrinking away from the vulnerability it taps inside us?
+Can we face the fire without explaining it away with easy answers or conspiracy theories?
+Clarity provides a road map for our next step.
+Without awareness & acceptance, we may continue to stumble forward with cloudy vision.

-In order to change or shift anything, we must first be able to stay in the hot seat of awareness & acceptance.
-Without running away or getting carried away; without trying to fix, heal, or destroy.
+To change or shift anything, we must first be able to stay in the hot seat of awareness & acceptance.
 Although it’s hard work and can feel very scary & uncomfortable, it’s the first step towards inner freedom and empowerment.
 Try practicing this skill of awareness & acceptance, and see how it might open you up to the world around you…

 Tools for a New World